-Late in the New Kingdom (c.1250 BCE), an Egyptian father wrote a letter to his son.
-The son had gone to sea, sailing on a ship; he had not sent any word of his wellbeing.
-Worried, the father writes a letter, begging his son to return home.
+Around 1250 BCE an Egyptian father wrote a letter to his wayward son.
+The boy had joined a ship’s crew and was now abroad, but had not sent any word of his well-being.
+Anxious, the father wrote a poignant letter begging his son to return.
+That letter survives and reveals wonderful parts of ancient life…

-The letter is possibly based off real events, for it involves people who were genuine figures in their community.
-The father, Menna, and the son Pay-Iry were inhabitants of the village of Deir el-Medina (Set-Ma’at, the Place of Truth).
+The letter became part of the scribal / schooling tradition, but it seems to originate in real events.
+The father (Menna) and the son (Pay-Iry) were real inhabitants of the village of Deir el-Medina (Set-Ma’at, the Place of Truth).
 They lived around 1250 BCE, approximately, and this may be a record of their real relationship.

 Direct Download (Save As mp3)